 Hello!
 I’m Jag Talon.
-I’m working at DuckDuckGo (since 2014!) to help show the world that privacy is simple.
+(He/him) I’m working at DuckDuckGo (since 2014) to help show the world that privacy is simple.
 I started as a frontend developer at first, but now I’m working as a full-time designer.
 I make generative art in my spare time, too.
 If you’re interested in more personal updates, you can follow my non-tech blog.

 You can e-mail me at [email protected] if you’d like to say hi or if you have any feedback.
 I enjoy getting e-mail.

 How to subscribe: If you’d like to subscribe to my posts, you can use tools like Feedbin (web), BazQux (web), NetNewsWire (macOS and iOS), etc. Just enter

 https://jagtalon.com/feed/ and you should be good to go.

 Friends Talk Frontend Podcast (2017)

 I ran a frontend-focused podcast called Friends Talk Frontend (iTunes) with my buddy Katherine in the past.
 It’s where we got to talk to amazing people about their habits, how they got to where they are now, and what their day-to-day life was like.
 It still blows my mind that I got to talk to people that I look up to online!